AliSoftware/alisoftware.github.io/_posts/2016-07-25-closure-capture-1.md

 ## Back to Pokemons

-What we saw just above also means that if that value is a reference type — like  our `Pokemon` class — the closure does not really strongly capture the variable reference, but rather somehow capture a copy of the original value/content of the `pokemon` variable being captured:
+What we saw just above also means that if that value is a reference type — like  our `Pokemon` class — the closure does not really strongly capture the variable reference, but rather somehow capture a copy of the original instance contained in the `pokemon` variable being captured.:

 ```swift
 func demo6() {